Retronator/Pixel-Art-Academy/packages/landsofillusions/typography/README.md

 - **Academy** by Matej Jan (www.retronator.com)

   Custom, headline font used by Retropolis Academy of Art

 - **Daily** by Matej Jan (www.retronator.com)

   Custom, body font of Retronator Daily blog

+- **Small Print** by Matej Jan (www.retronator.com)

+  Custom, 5px tall, mostly 3px wide miniature version of Daily

+- **Illegible** by Matej Jan (www.retronator.com)

+  Custom, 3px tall, designed to not be legible as to detract from reading tiny text

+- **Lines** by Matej Jan (www.retronator.com)

+  Custom, 2px tall, abstractly represents lines of text

 - **Acme** and **Kyrou** by Nikos Giannakopoulos (www.grixel.gr)